WaqarSyed/chai-aur-react/interviewQuestions.md

   - Using a CSS file and importing it into the component
   - Using a CSS preprocessor like Sass or Less
   - Using a CSS-in-JS library like styled-components

+## 19. How does rendering work in React?

+- React's rendering process begins when a components's state or props change.
+React will create a new Virtual DOM tree, compare it to the previous tree, and then apply only the minimal set of changes necessary to the actual DOM.
+This process is called **reconciliation**.